Quantum Electrodynamics in 2+1 Dimensions as the Organizing Principle of a Triangular Lattice Antiferromagnet: Introduction

 In this work, we demonstrate that QED$_3$ serves as on organizing principle of the physics of triangular lattice Heisenberg antiferromagnets by exact numerical calculations.
 Specifically, we consider the spin-1/2 Heisenberg model on the triangular lattice, with nearest-neighbor $J_1$ and next-nearest-neighbor $J_2$ antiferromagnetic (AF) couplings,

 We construct a "vacuum" of QED$_3$ and a plethora of low-lying excitations directly on a lattice by means of Gutzwiller projection of a DSL parton ansatz.
 These model states of both the vacuum and the low-lying excitations are then directly compared to numerically exact ground state and low-energy eigenstates of an $N=36$ sites simulation cluster.
 Moreover, we present the complete low-energy spectrum with space group and spin-parity resolution for the $N=48$ sites cluster, obtained using large-scale Exact Diagonalization (ED).
+The $N=48$ ED spectrum used approximately 25 million CPU hours which was possible thanks to an overall 40 million CPU hours grant from PRACE.

 The ground state phase diagram of \cref{eq:model} features a $120^\circ$ N\'eel ordered state for $J_2/J_1 \lesssim 0.09$~\cite{Huse1988,Bernu1994,Capriotti1999,White2007} and a stripy antiferromagnetic state for $J_2/J_1 \gtrsim 0.14$.
 In between, a paramagnetic regime is stabilized whose nature has been subject of intense debate~\cite{Kaneko2014,Zhu2015,Hu2015,Iqbal2016,Saadatmand2016,Oitmaa2020}.
 In particular, several references have pointed out the possibility of a Dirac spin liquid~\cite{Kaneko2014,Iqbal2016,Hu2019} or a gapped $\mathbf{Z}_2$ spin liquid~\cite{Zhu2015,Hu2015,Saadatmand2016,Jiang2022} being stabilized in this regime.
 Quite interestingly, the paramagnetic regime is highly sensitive to further perturbations: for instance, when adding a further neighbor AF coupling $J_3$, a gapless chiral spin liquid (CSL), which spontaneously breaks time and lattice reflection symmetry, was reported using DMRG~\cite{Gong2019}; similarly, adding an explicit tiny chiral term in the Hamiltonian ($J_\chi \bm{S}_i \cdot (\bm{S}_j \times \bm{S}_k)$) leads to a gapped CSL~\cite{Saadatmand2017,Gong2017,Wietek2017}.